zaiisao/Documentation/en/Interactive Gaming/token.md

 >
 > -   The App Certificate takes about an hour to take effect after it is enabled.
 >
-> -   Once the App Certificate is enabled for a project, a Token must be used.
-For example, before enabling the App Certificate, an App ID can be used to join a channel; but once an App Certificate is enabled, a Token or a Channel Key must be used to join a channel.
+> -   Once the App Certificate is enabled for a project, a token must be used.
+For example, before enabling the App Certificate, an App ID can be used to join a channel; but once an App Certificate is enabled, a token or a Channel Key must be used to join a channel.

 <a id ="Role-privilege Model"></a>